Thomas Overton Moore: Governor of Louisiana

-Despite Moore's appeals to the Confederate government for a strong defense of New Orleans and the brisk recruiting of troops in Louisiana, the state rapidly came under threat during the Civil War.
-The Union blockade disrupted commerce in New Orleans, and the naval forces assembling in the Gulf would advance up the Mississippi in early 1862.
-After a prolonged bombardment, the Battle of Forts Jackson and St. Philip concluded with the destruction of the Confederate navy on the lower Mississippi and the passage of the forts by the Union fleet in the early morning of April 24, 1862.
+Despite the brisk recruiting of Confederate troops in Louisiana, the state rapidly came under threat after the Civil War broke out in April.
+New Orleans, the South's largest city and a crucial commercial port, was vulnerable to attack from ships sailing up the Mississippi River.
+Moore asked the Confederate government to send more forces to defend the city, but was told that Pensacola, Florida would be the priority of the attacking Union forces.
+United States Navy ships enforced a blockade of Southern ports which blocked the vital export of cotton from New Orleans.
+In early 1862, Union ships advanced towards the city, and after a prolonged bombardment, the Battle of Forts Jackson and St. Philip concluded with the destruction of the Confederate navy on the lower Mississippi and the passage of the forts by the Union fleet in the early morning of April 24, 1862.
 New Orleans surrendered on April 27.
-Two days earlier, Moore and the legislature had decided to abandon Baton Rouge as the state capital, relocating to Opelousas on May 1, 1862.
+Two days earlier, Moore and the legislature had decided to abandon the state capital of Baton Rouge, also located along the river and vulnerable to attack, relocating to Opelousas on May 1, 1862.

-Moore visited the state militia at the eponymous Camp Moore in Tangipahoa Parish and began organizing military resistance at the state level, ordering the burning of cotton, cessation of trade with the Union forces, and calling for the enlistment of all free white males between ages 17 and 50 in the militia.
+Moore visited the state militia at the eponymous Camp Moore in Tangipahoa Parish and began organizing military resistance at the state level, ordering the burning of cotton and cessation of trade with the Union forces.
+Lacking support from the central government, Moore tried to procure as many arms as he could and organize the defense of his own state as Union forces advanced and the main Confederate armies were occupied elsewhere.
+In December Moore convened the legislature, and at his urging the state government passed bills to impress slaves to build fortifications, move the state capital to Shreveport, and require all free white males between ages 17 and 50 to enlist in the militia.

-In May 1861, shortly after the onset of the Civil War, 1500 free black New Orleanians formed the 1st Louisiana Native Guard (CSA) as a response to Governor Moore's call for troops.
-It was the first military unit in American history to have black officers.
-However, despite a brief check at Baton Rouge, Union forces continued to advance into Louisiana and up the Mississippi, and the capital was moved again to Shreveport.
+Meanwhile Union troops continued to advance across Louisiana, even raiding Moore's plantations.
+On July 4, 1863, Union forces led by General Ulysses S. Grant captured Vicksburg, Mississippi, and on July 9, Port Hudson, Louisiana also fell.
+With these two strategic points in Union hands, the northern forces now controlled the entire length of the Mississippi River, and the Confederacy was cut in two.
+Those Confederate states and military forces left on the west side of the river, such as the remnants of Moore's Louisiana government, would be left to fend for themselves for the remainder of the war.